reggiebarnett/RunTracker/README.md

 Type into browser: localhost/runtracker/home.html

 ##To do
-Get map to start zoomed in closer to your beginning location

 Google maps api limits waypoints to 8, currently trying to work around this in an efficient way.